Cardiogenic Shock Registry

 The Cardiogenic Shock Registry builds upon over 20 years of quality improvement and registry experience rooted in the AHA's Get With The Guidelines® platform.
 Data from this no-cost registry will help inform the larger medical community on how to best treat cardiogenic shock.
-National level aggregated, deidentified data will be available to researchers through the American Heart Association’s Institute for

 The core scientific aims of the registry include: